inoahdev/tbd/README.md

         --list-dsc-images,       List all images of a dyld_shared_cache from a provided path --list-objc-constraints, List all valid objc-constraint options for .tbd files --list-platform,         List all valid platforms
-        --list-recurse,          List all valid recurse options for parsing directories --list-tbd-flags,        List all valid flags for .tbd files --list-tbd-versions,     List all valid versions for .tbd files
+        --list-tbd-flags,        List all valid flags for .tbd files --list-tbd-versions,     List all valid versions for .tbd files
 ```